kematzy/minitest-sequel/README.md

  assert_error_raised(msg) { assert_timestamped_model(Post) }
 ```

-**NOTE!**
+> [!TIP]

-You can also pass attributes to the created model in the tests via the `opts` hash like this:
+> You can also pass attributes to the created model in the tests via the `opts` hash like this:

 ```ruby
 assert_no_error do